magnojunior07/magnojunior07/README.md

 <div align="left">
   <h3> I'm studant of Information Systems, 19 years old, passionate about technology since childhood, fan of animes and mangas, in addition to being a lover of coffee and rock'n roll🤘</h3>

-- Main stacks: TypeScript, JavaScript, Golang, NodeJS, React, Docker
+- Main stacks: TypeScript, JavaScript, Golang, NodeJS, React.

 - Currently studying: web development, Golang, algorithms, data structures, and some fundamentals of computer science.